ngs-docs/2018-cicese-metatranscriptomics/docs/sample-comparison.md

 done
 ```

-We can now compare our signatures
+Using these signatures, we can compare our samples.

 ```
 sourmash compare -k 31 -o tara.comp *sig